 Sounds horrifying, right?
 See for yourself.

 Of course, we must stop cruel catch-and-release fishing.
 But the best thing we can do to protect fish and all animals is to leave them off our plates.
-Order your FREE Vegetarian Starter Guide for help switching to a compassionate vegan lifestyle.
+Order your FREE Vegetarian Starter Guide for help switching to a compassionate plant-based lifestyle.
 And check out these cruelty-free, sea-inspired recipes.

 Then read more about what you can do to help fish.